noaa-oar-arl/CMAQ/PREP/mcip/README.md

 -   `InMetFiles [default: None]`
     List of input meteorology files, including the directory path for each file; without modifying MCIP, up to 300 meteorological model output files are allowed as input to a single MCIP execution
 -   `IfGeo [default: F]`
-    Binary flag indicating the availability of an input WRF Geogrid file; options include T (true) or F (false)
+    Binary flag indicating the availability of an input WRF or FV3-GFS Geogrid file; options include T (true) or F (false)
 -   `InGeoFile [default: None]`
-    Name and location of input WRF Geogrid file
+    Name and location of input WRF or FV3-GFS Geogrid file
 -   `LPV: [default: 0]`
     Compute and output potential vorticity.
 This must be activated to support the [CCTM O3 potential vorticity scaling](../../CCTM/docs/ReleaseNotes/Potential_Vorticity_Scaling.md).
     -   `0`: Do not compute and output potential vorticity